How to make useState in React not suck

 1const [x, setX] = useState(0);

-But then, this is where the problems begin.
+But alas, this is where the problems begin.
 A lot of engineers, especially those onboarding

 In this random thought, we'll be going over a few common patterns to write state management like a pro.